 Are you new to stocks and want to start investing?
 If so, you’re not alone.
 Investing in stocks can be a great way to build wealth over time, but it’s important to understand the basics before getting started.

-This beginner’s guide will teach you everything you need to know about how to invest in stocks, including what stocks are, how to buy and sell them, and what to consider before making your first investment.
+This beginner’s guide will teach you everything you need to know about investing in stocks, including what stocks are, how to buy and sell them, and what to consider before making your first investment.

 What Are Stocks?

 Stocks represent ownership in a public company.
-When you buy stock, you become a shareholder of that company and are entitled to a portion of its profits or losses.
+When you buy stock, you become a company shareholder and are entitled to a portion of its profits or losses.
 Public companies list their stocks on exchanges, which are platforms that match buyers and sellers of stocks.

 Types of Stocks